| Who

 He’s written operas, ballets, oratorios and musicals.

-He’s danced for movie stars like Tom Cruise and Demi Moore.
+He’s danced for movie stars,

 from New York to Costa Rica to the Earth Summit in Rio.

-He’s visited over seventy countries
+He’s visited over eighty countries

 and lived with dozens of different tribes,